lymanepp/ha-comfort-advisor/CONTRIBUTING.md

 People *love* thorough bug reports.
 I'm not even kidding.

+## Any contributions you make will be under the Contributor License Agreement (CLA)

+In short, when you submit code changes, your submissions are understood to be under [Contributor License Agreement (CLA)](CLA.md) that covers the project.
+Feel free to contact the maintainers if that's a concern.

 ## Pull Requests

 1. Fork the repo and create your branch from `master`.